Menu

 Formidable Forms

-The final element of art I used to introduce to students of drawing, painting or design was form.
+Another element of art I used to enjoy introducing to students of drawing, painting or design was form.
 Form was my favorite because I like drawing and drawing is fundamentally describing form.
 Shapes are 2D forms.
 As usual I would try and show how the elements of art work at a visceral and emotive level, consciously or unconsciously.
 I wanted to show how powerful, suggestive, and manipulative of perception shapes and forms can be.
 And I wanted a bit of a Voight-Kampft style presentation to provoke human (not replicant) responses.
 Here is some of the stuff I used to like to show and talk about.

 Having worked in animation as a background painter and art director I had taken notice of the form of characters, both 'good' and 'bad'.
 There are particular qualities to their design depending on their 'alignment'.
 For example, I worked on a direct-to-video sequel to Beauty And The Beast.
 Weird story.
 Sort of a cartoon manifestation of The Stockholm Syndrome or a bad marriage.
 The male holding a woman hostage is a beast but she fervently believes 'I'll change him...'
 Regardless, here's the prince in his more palatable form.